Who are the main Spanish Banks and are they still offering Spanish Mortgages

 Citibank have a small network in Spain but do not offer any Spanish mortgage facilities.

-Caixa Catalyuna is Spanish government owned and like EVO Bank is presently reducing their exposure to lending and will only lend to clients buying their stock.
+Caixa Catalyuna is Spanish government owned and like EVO Bank is presently reducing their exposure to lending and will normally only lend to clients buying their stock.

 BBVA is Spanish second largest Bank.
 They do offer Spanish mortgages to non residents but access and product is limited.
 Like Unicaja if applying in Spain terms will not be known until a valuation has been paid for and terms are client and application specific.
 The only time this is not the case is BBVA London who have a jointly Bank of Spain and FSA regulated product offered from their UK Branches.
 Access to this product is only available direct in London or via an FSA regulated mortgage broker in the UK.
 BBVA offer up to 60% loan to value.

 Caixa bank are Spain’s 3rd largest Bank.
 Caixa Bank are actively looking for non resident mortgage applications but prefer the top end of the market.
-They offer up to 60% loan to value and up to 50% for loans in excess of € 1m.
+They offer up to 60% loan to value ( 70% for UK nationals) and up to 50% for loans in excess of € 1m.
 The Bank offers a competitive fixed rate for the first 5 years followed by relatively low margins above Euribor.
 Limited on age and total term of loan the La Caixa also adds life insurance policy as compulsory as a lump sum at completion.

 UCI are the lending arm of a joint venture between Santander and a French Bank.
 UCI is not a Bank and purely offers Spanish mortgage facilities for residents of Spain and non residents.
-At the lower end of the rates they offer the products are very competitive but each offer is bespoke so rates and overall terms will vary from client to client.
+At the lower end of the rates they offer the products are very competitive but each offer can be bespoke so rates and overall terms will vary from client to client.